--Dr. Zachary Casey, Assistant Professor of Educational Studies
+-Dr. Zachary Casey, Associate Professor of Educational Studies

 Memphis is at the heart of the education reform movement, providing future educators, researchers and education policy makers with an ideal incubator for innovative work.
 The Master of Arts in Urban Education program at Rhodes College is a unique, interdisciplinary master’s degree program designed to address the present and growing need for high-impact, culturally relevant educators in diverse urban schools.